 4. Best Day Of My Life by American Authors

-The title alone will do because it’s the very reason why this song must be included in your list.
-You wouldn’t want to start your day with a frown on your face.
+The title alone will do because it’s the very reason why this song must be included in the list.
+You wouldn’t want to start a day with a frown on your face.

 5. Black Coffee by All Saints